 In fact, one of the casinos is so pink it’s called Pink Casino.
 How could it be more feminine?
 At least another of the original female first platforms, Maria Casino, has undergone some significant rebranding in recent years and left the pink behind in favour of a more sleek black and red colour scheme.
 Guess what boys?
 We’re quite happy to play at a normal online casino.
 You don’t have to layer on the fluff so that our little heads can process the fact we have permission to play.

 The Real Wealth of Choice for Women

 With all that said, it probably won’t surprise you that I don’t play at any of the women first online casinos.
 I’ve found nothing so scary at Casumo, Cashmio, Unibet or any of my other favourites that encourage me to run away screaming (if my high heels will allow me to do so of course) to a casino designed especially for me.
 Isn’t that the whole point too?
 If casinos really want to appeal to the other 50% of the world’s population, they don’t need to put some much thought into it.
+And i don’t mean just developing casino slot games like Butterfly Staxx Slot.
 We value the same attributes that men do.
 User experience, breadth of game choice, promotions, visuals, fast payments.
 We’re consumers just like them.

 Some sites might do well to get rid of their old school images of scantily clad blondes beaming at the camera with a set of cards, admittedly.
 But treat us like players who just want to enjoy the online casino experience just like – you know – those hairy men.
 That’s how you’ll encourage us to play and reap the benefits as a result.